pinterest pixel

 Pour out any bacon drippings in excess of 2 tablespoons.
 (In our kitchen we save every drop of bacon fat for cooking.
 Here’s what to do with bacon grease.)

 Add the butter to the skillet and heat the mixture over medium heat until butter melts.
-Cook the onions in the butter until golden brown.
+Cook the onions in the butter until they start to caramelize and turn golden brown.

 Golden brown chopped onions cooking in a skillet.